Najah-Ahmed/Najah-ahmed/README.md

-### Hi there 👋
+### Hi there, I'm Najah Said Ahmed👋
+___
+## I'm a student

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working  Nothing
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning cloud and infrasture as code 🤠🤠🤠
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate with other content creators
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
+- 🎯🎯 2020-2021 Goals Contribute more in open sources about devops and IAAC
-- 📫 How to reach me: ...
+- 📫 How to reach me: [Twitter](https://twitter.com/najaah4434)

-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: I love studing and playing fifa mobile 🤣🤣🤣